nazdridoy/ngpt/docs/index.md

 # nGPT Documentation

-Welcome to the documentation for nGPT, a Swiss army knife for LLMs: powerful CLI and interactive chatbot in one package.
-Seamlessly work with OpenAI, Ollama, Groq, Claude, Gemini, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
-Fast, lightweight, and designed for both casual users and developers.
+Welcome to the nGPT documentation.
+This guide will help you get started with nGPT, a Swiss army knife for LLMs that combines a powerful CLI and interactive chatbot in one package.

 ## Table of Contents